About this site

 How to Use Avionary

-The names of almost 2400 bird species in 51 languages (including Latin as the scientific and first language) and accompanying information are accessible on this site starting from any bird name in any of the languages.
-In 21 of the languages, the 136 corresponding bird families are likewise accessible.
+The names of over 2400 bird species in 60 languages (including Latin as the scientific and first language) and accompanying information are accessible on this site starting from any bird name in any of the languages.
+In 25 of the languages, the 136 corresponding bird families are likewise accessible.

-You simply type a bird name or part thereof, in any of the 51 languages, with or without diacritics.
-After a sufficient number of letters have been typed, a list of possible species or families meeting the input is presented from which the bird searched can be selected with a simple click.
+You simply type a bird name or part thereof, in any of the 60 languages, with or without diacritics.
+After a sufficient number of letters have been typed, a list of possible species or families meeting the input is presented.
+The desired bird can be selected from the list with a simple click.
 When the list is still too long, just add more letters.

 The relevant family (ending in ‑idae) is given below the scientific species name.
 The members of the same family in the language are shown by clicking on the family name.
 The desired family member can then be selected from the appearing listing and is shown in all languages.
 An alternative family name is given where this has been used in the recent past or by different authors.
 See under ‘Taxonomy’ under the ‘Website Info’ tab.